eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 configureElement('my-node-type', SNodeImpl, RectangularNodeView, {enable: [layoutableChildFeature], disable: [moveFeature]})
 ```

-To ensure that the required additional properties are present on the model element, Sprotty comes with a set of interfaces known as `SModelExtension`.
+To ensure that the required additional properties are present on the model element, Sprotty comes with a set of interfaces to ensure correct implementation in the model element class.
+These interfaces must extend `SModelExtension`.

 ### alignFeature

 Controls the position adjustment of an element.
 It is given by the `alignment: Point` property of an element.
 It applies a `translate` to the svg element.
+This translation is applied in addition to the translation that may be applied by the layout engine.

 *Interface:* `Alignable`